 Uncertainty is inherent in SNAP’s work

-There are many sources of uncertainty in future climate projections, ranging from the uncertainty of predicting economic and social,choices to the sparseness of historical climate data with which to calibrate models.
-Because these sources are so disparate, the uncertainty in projections cannot reliably be captured in a a single number or probability.
+There are many sources of uncertainty in future climate projections, ranging from the uncertainty of predicting economic and social choices to the sparseness of historical climate data with which to calibrate models.
+Because these sources are so disparate, the uncertainty in projections cannot reliably be captured in a single number or probability.

 Major sources of uncertainty in SNAP’s climate projections

 - Uncertainty in future economic and social choices and behavior, which will dramatically affect the amount of greenhouse gases that will be emitted, and thus the amount of excess heat trapped in the atmosphere.
-This uncertainty can best be represented and understood by examining the differences between the Representative Concentration Pathways (RCPs) we model.
+This is best shown and understood by studying the differences between the Representative Concentration Pathways (RCPs) we model.
 Learn more about RCPs in this overview.